sunface/rust-by-practice/Readme.md

 - Solution for each exercise

 - Difficulty from easy to super hard: easy 🌟  medium 🌟🌟 hard 🌟🌟🌟  super hard 🌟🌟🌟🌟

-- Both [English](https://practice.rs) and [Chinsese](https://zh.practice.rs) are supported

-> Part of our examples and exercises are borrowed from [Rust By Example](https://github.com/rust-lang/rust-by-example), thanks for the great works you have been done!
+> Part of our examples and exercises are borrowed from [Rust By Example](https://github.com/rust-lang/rust-by-example), thanks for your great works!
+>
+> BTW, we also has our own secret weapons :)

 ## Some of our exercises